jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter1.md

 end
 ```

-What is the content of C after the exeecution of this program?
+What is the content of C after the execution of this program?

 ### Interleaving

-Threads execution is interleaving, meaning they take turns to execute a little at the time.
+Threads execution is interleaving, meaning they take turns to execute a little at a time.

 **Note:** If possible, do not use state and concurrency together.

 ## Atomicity

-An operation is _atmoic_ if no intermediate states can be observed.
-To make sure an operation is atmoic, we can use a lock.
-A lock has an "inside" and an "outside" and only one thread can operation on the "inside" at a time.
+An operation is _atomic_ if no intermediate states can be observed.
+To make sure an operation is atomic, we can use a lock.
+A lock has an "inside" and an "outside" and only one thread can operate on the "inside" at a time.
 If a second thread tries to get in, it has to wait for the first thread to finish and leave.

 ### Example: